Cray-HPE/docs-csm/operations/network/management_network/aruba/management_network_configuration_example.md

       ncn-w001# ip route replace default via 10.101.10.1 dev hsn0
       ```

-   1. To make it persistent we will need to create a ifcfg file for hsn0 and remove the old vlan7 default route.
+   1. To make it persistent we will need to create an ifcfg file for hsn0 and remove the old vlan7 default route.

       ```
       ncn-w001# mv /etc/sysconfig/network/ifroute-bond0.cmn0 /etc/sysconfig/network/ifroute-bond0.cmn0.old